hiphops-io/hiphops-io.github.io/docs/get-started.md

 ?> Integrating with GitHub will become optional in a future release, but for now it remains a required step in creating a new project.

 By default Hiphops will monitor all pull requests in the account and take no further action.
-If you'd like to automate some actions or control what is tracked, you can [configure Hiphops](using.md)
+If you'd like to automate some actions or control what is tracked, you can [Configure Hiphops](config.md)

 ## Usage